okta/okta.github.io/_source/_posts/2019-06-19-spring-preauthorize.md

 ./gradlew bootRun
 ```

-Once Spring Boot has finished launching, navigate to: `http://localhost:8080`
+Once Spring Boot has finished launching, navigate to `http://localhost:8080`.

 You'll notice a login form appears.
 Whoa!
 Where did that come from?!